Home » Scholarship Program » How to Apply

 • From any country outside the U.S.

 If you meet this criteria, we encourage you to begin our application process.
-Applications open annually in July.
-Visit the page for your country to see the details for your area:
+Our application opens annually in July.
+Visit the page for your country to learn more about ASSIST in your country or region:

 Application Process Overview